awchiu23/CryptoTools/README.md

 ## BNTUtil
 - This tool lets you drill down into BNT's risk numbers

-## DEFIUtil
-- This tool is for monitoring DEFI projects

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset